fable-compiler/fable-arch/docs/source/docs/hmr.md

 ## Bonus

-The embedded webpack is also configure to generate production ready files.
+The embedded Webpack configuration can also generate production ready files.

-You just run the command `npm run build` and got the folder `public/` generated with all the files need for your client side.
+Just run the command `npm run build` and go to the folder `public/`, which will contain the generated files needed for your client side application.